Keyboard shortcuts

 2. Run paper-trading and testnet loops to validate onboarding and execution UX before real capital.

-3. Publish market thesis content before launch (why this market exists, how it settles, what invalidates the thesis).
-E5 E6
+3. Publish market thesis content before launch (why this market exists, how it settles, what invalidates the thesis), and keep quality checks aligned with current ranking-update cadence.
+E6 E91

 4. Launch with curated markets (avoid unbounded open creation at day zero).